axelpale/categorical-distribution-js/README.md

 ## TODO

+- change memory size to learningRate.
+Use multiplication.
+Changing learning rate deos not forget anything after that.
 - support for scalars, requiring only arrays produces errors.
 - easy way to tell the initial distribution.
 Method d.distribution()?
 - test subset and others with duplicate categories